4th & Inches: Development

 The original version for the Commodore 64 (1987) was designed and programmed by Accolade co-founder, Bob Whitehead.
-The ports for the other systems followed in 1988, with Sculptured Software doing the porting.
-These versions were programmed by Craig Conder (Amiga), Tony Manso (Apple IIGS) and John Motter (DOS).
+Conversions by Sculptured Software to other systems followed in 1988.
+These versions were programmed by Craig Conder (Amiga), Tony Manso (Apple IIGS), and John Motter (MS-DOS).

 Reception

 Computer Gaming World approved of 4th & Inches combination of arcade action and playbook-based strategic play.
 It criticized the lack of league play or alternatives to the single available team, but concluded that the game was "a welcome addition to the genre".
 The Commodore 64 version of the game sold more than 50,000 copies.